photoprism/photoprism-docs/docs/developer-guide/translations.md

 ## Backend ##

+Only asynchronous notifications and certain API responses need translation to provide a consistent user experience.
 Technical log messages should be in English to avoid ambiguities and (even slightly) wrong translations.
-Only asynchronous confirmation messages and certain API responses need translation to provide a consistent user experience.

-Backend translations can be found in `/assets/locales`.
-The POT file containing message ids is `messages.pot`.
+Localizations are kept in `/assets/locales`.
+The POT file, only containing message ids, is `messages.pot`.

-`default.po` files in sub directories contain localized message strings for each language, e.g.
+`default.po` files in sub directories contain localized messages for each language, e.g.
-`/assets/locales/de/default.po` for German.
+`de/default.po` for German.
 You can open, edit and save them with Poedit.
 Please also commit and push binary `*.mo` files, which will be automatically created by Poedit.

 To add a new translation, open `messages.pot`, click on "Create New Translation" at the bottom, select